dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/async.md

 ## Async LINQ operators

 In order to support executing LINQ queries asynchronously, EF Core provides a set of async extension methods which execute the query and return results.
-These counterparts to the standard, synchronous LINQ operators include <xref:Microsoft.EntityFrameworkCore.EntityFrameworkQueryableExtensions.ToListAsync%2A>, <xref:Microsoft.EntityFrameworkCore.EntityFrameworkQueryableExtensions.SingleAsync%2A>, <xref:Microsoft.EntityFrameworkCore.EntityFrameworkQueryableExtensions.AsAsyncEnumerable%2A>, etc.:
+These counterparts to the standard, synchronous LINQ operators include <xref:Microsoft.EntityFrameworkCore.EntityFrameworkQueryableExtensions.ToListAsync*>, <xref:Microsoft.EntityFrameworkCore.EntityFrameworkQueryableExtensions.SingleAsync*>, <xref:Microsoft.EntityFrameworkCore.EntityFrameworkQueryableExtensions.AsAsyncEnumerable*>, etc.:

 [!code-csharp[Main](../../../samples/core/Miscellaneous/Async/Program.cs#ToListAsync)]

-Note that there are no async versions of some LINQ operators such as <xref:System.Linq.Queryable.Where%2A> or <xref:System.Linq.Queryable.OrderBy%2A>, because these only build up the LINQ expression tree and don't cause the query to be executed in the database.
+Note that there are no async versions of some LINQ operators such as <xref:System.Linq.Queryable.Where*> or <xref:System.Linq.Queryable.OrderBy*>, because these only build up the LINQ expression tree and don't cause the query to be executed in the database.
 Only operators which cause query execution have async counterparts.

 > [!IMPORTANT]
 > The EF Core async extension methods are defined in the `Microsoft.EntityFrameworkCore` namespace.
 This namespace must be imported for the methods to be available.